 Queenslander homes, one of the country’s most loved housing style, evolve over time.
 Today’s designers and builders combined the classic Queenslander with other architectural styles, thrilling homeowners to build a new home or to renovate an existing structure.

-Renovating a Queenslander can get tricky and challenging sometimes.
+Renovating Queenslander homes can get tricky and challenging sometimes.
 There are a lot of factors to consider: the local climate, homeowner’s lifestyle, sustainability features, building codes and regulations, and more.
 Below are the main challenges that homeowners and their designers face when renovating a Queenslander and how to deal with it.

 Connecting the interiors to outdoor spaces